How to Sign Up?

 - Click on Create Company.
 Fill up your Company Name, Address, Region, City, and zip code of your company.
 Click on Next.

-- Provide the Subdomain name in small letters.
+- Provide the subdomain in small letters – this will be used to create a unique URL for your account.
 Fill up your company name as the subdomain.
 Fill up your Company base Currency and Time zone of your company.
 Click on Next.

 Before your start